arana2743/learning-kotlin/README.md

 # Learning Kotlin

-..*Git repo [link](https://github.com/JetBrains/kotlin/releases/tag/v1.3.72) for Kotlin Compiler used to run Kotlin-scripts from command-line
+*Git repo [link](https://github.com/JetBrains/kotlin/releases/tag/v1.3.72) for Kotlin Compiler used to run Kotlin-scripts from command-line

 Execute any kotlin script from command line(WINDOWS):
 ```